Colonial America Unit Study American Girl Felicity Fields of Daisies

 Let’s find out first how God’s ideas of government and freedom compare to the ideas of government and freedom that we celebrate on Independence Day in America!

-Similarly to the people we have studied this week, that died to gain freedom for their families and for their country, Jesus Christ died so that ALL of humanity might be freed FOREVER !
+Just as the people we’ve studied this week gave their lives for freedom for their families and country, Jesus Christ died so that all of humanity could be freed forever.

-This lesson will hopefully will tie all that we’ve been learning about freedom and about slavery together.
+This lesson will help tie together everything we’ve been learning about freedom and slavery.

 +What does God think about government?